chuckcscccl/chuckcscccl.github.io/rustlr_project/chapter1.md

 ### Installing Rustlr

-The rustlr crate contains the parser generation routines as well as base runtime parsing routines required by all parsers.
-Either both are installed together, or the runtime parsing routines can be installed alone.
+  The rustlr crate contains the parser generation routines as well as the base runtime parsing routines required by all parsers.
+Either both are installed together, or the runtime parsing routines are installed alone.
 To generate parsers, you can either

   1. install rustlr as a command-line application: **`cargo install rustlr`**.